Neurodiversity Affirming

 On Demand Trainings:

-Our on-demand trainings available to rent for 30 days.
-Each training is $5.
 If you require a certificate of completion for continuing education, please email us.

 We discuss some of the unique barriers faced by autistic individuals who are also marginalized in other areas (for example, based on race, cultural background, gender identity, financial resources, intellectual disability, etc).
 Multiply marginalized autistic individuals face diagnostic disparities, higher rates of mis-diagnosis, and often don’t feel fully welcome in the broader Autistic community.